hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 the word Vedanta with the Advaitic system of the Vedanta philosophy.
 We all know that Advaitism is only one branch of the various philosophic systems that have been founded on the Upanishads.
-The followers of the Vishishtâdvaitic system have as much reverence for the Upanishads as the followers of the Advaita, and the Vishishtadvaitists claim as much authority for the Vedanta as the Advaitist.
+The followers of the Vishishtādvaitic system have as much reverence for the Upanishads as the followers of the Advaita, and the Vishishtadvaitists claim as much authority for the Vedanta as the Advaitist.
 So do the dualists; so does every other sect in India.
-But the word Vedantist has become somewhat identified in the popular mind with the word Advaitist, and perhaps with some reason, because, although we have the Vedas for our scriptures, we have Smritis and Purânas — subsequent writings — to illustrate the doctrines of the Vedas; these of course have not the same weight as the Vedas.
+But the word Vedantist has become somewhat identified in the popular mind with the word Advaitist, and perhaps with some reason, because, although we have the Vedas for our scriptures, we have Smritis and Purānas — subsequent writings — to illustrate the doctrines of the Vedas; these of course have not the same weight as the Vedas.
 And the law is that wherever these Puranas and Smritis differ from any part of the Shruti, the Shruti must be followed and the Smriti